plausible/docs/docs/metrics-definitions.md

 ## Outbound Link Clicks

 Automatically track the number of clicks on the external links.
-This feature is not enabled by default so you need to [follow these steps](outbound-link-click-tracking.md) to enable it for sites where you want to track clicks on external links.
+This feature isn't enabled by default so you need to [follow these steps](outbound-link-click-tracking.md) to enable it for sites where you want to track clicks on external links.

 ## Referrer Drilldown